 Students

 Complete Co-operative Education Program internships and get a kick-start on your future engineering career.
-Take time out from semester study or use the summer break to work full-time in paid roles, for periods of 3,6 or 12 months.
+Work full-time or part-time over the semester or summer period for 3 or 6 months and receive a competitive salary.
 Use Co-op internships to explore different industry sectors, develop teamwork and communication skills and apply your theoretical knowledge in a practical context.

 Gain practical experience